aws-samples/gen-ai-on-eks/modules/1-crafting-serving-training-notebook.md

 ![ML Ops Arch Diagram](../static/terminal-download.png)

-Now go back to the previous screen, by clicking on the JupyterHub logo in the top left corner, and open the Notebook:
+Now go back to the previous screen, by returning to the pevious browsar tab, or clicking on the JupyterHub logo in the top left corner, and open the Notebook:

 ![ML Ops Arch Diagram](../static/notebook1.png)